metio/terraform-provider-k8s/docs/data-sources/chainsaw_kyverno_io_configuration_v1alpha2_manifest.md

 Required:

 - `api_version` (String) API version of the referent.
-- `kind` (String) Kind of the referent.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds
+- `kind` (String) Kind of the referent.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#types-kinds

 Optional:

 - `cluster` (String) Cluster defines the target cluster (will be inherited if not specified).
 - `clusters` (Attributes) Clusters holds a registry to clusters to support multi-cluster tests. (see [below for nested schema](#nestedatt--spec--error--catch--describe--clusters))
-- `name` (String) Name of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
+- `name` (String) Name of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/names/#names
-- `namespace` (String) Namespace of the referent.More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/
+- `namespace` (String) Namespace of the referent.
+More info: https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/
 - `selector` (String) Selector defines labels selector.
 - `show_events` (Boolean) Show Events indicates whether to include related events.
 - `timeout` (String) Timeout for the operation.
 Overrides the global timeout set in the Configuration.